Custom Hooks

 If a Custom Hook throws an error during execution, the error message will be used as the validation error shown in the UI.
 This allows you to provide clear feedback to users about why their changes were rejected.

-When creating a Custom Hook, there is a built-in test interface where you can tweak the inputs.
-When you run the test, we will show all errors, console messages, and the return value (if any).
+When creating a Custom Hook, use the built-in test interface to tweak inputs and run the hook.
+The test output shows all errors, console messages, and the return value (if any).

-We recommend making heavy use of console.log statements while developing your hooks.
-This can help you inspect variables and understand the flow of execution.
+Use console.log statements liberally while developing hooks to inspect variables and understand the flow of execution.

 Hook Types

-GrowthBook supports a few different Custom Hooks.
-Each hook type is triggered at a different point in the validation process and has different input parameters.
+GrowthBook supports several Custom Hook types.
+Each is triggered at a different point in the validation process and receives different input parameters.

 validateFeature

-This hook is called whenever a feature is about to be created or updated.
-It receives the full feature object as input.
+Called whenever a feature is about to be created or updated.
+Receives the full feature object as input.

 Example: Require a non-empty description before the feature is toggled ON in production.